 While traditional email and call centers are still important, 72% of the United States population are social media users.
 Thus, optimizing your business to include social media platforms may effectively reach out to past and potential customers.

 Measuring customer retention can inform your business if the efforts you are making to keep customers are working.
-Below are a few customer retention metrics:
+Below are five customer retention metrics you can use:

 Measuring the churn rate informs a company of its loss percentage.
 Though this may not be the happiest type of retention metrics, it is important.
 Churn rate shows how many customers have been lost and the value of the recurring business that has been lost with them.